mskimizd/Brdige/README.md

 How to use it
 ------
-Choose Database Copy or Multiple Backends in the setting panel.
+Choose Database Copy or Multiple Backends in the setting panel <br />
-Multiple Backends is automatic
+Multiple Backends is automatic <br />
-Database Copy can be automatic or manual
+Database Copy can be automatic or manual <br />
-If manaual style is chosen, click the import button to active the function.
+If manaual style is chosen, click the import button to active the function <br />

 Configuration
 ------